 There are different forms of joint problems but the main complaint we see is Arthritis.
 Arthritis is common and is usually localised to a specific site such as the hips, knees or spine.
 Its symptoms are pain, stiffness and restricted mobility.
 We have found that we can ease symptoms with skilled osteopathic treatment.
 Osteopaths are working together with Versus Arthritis (an arthritis charity) to help support those with joint arthritis.

 Causes of joint problems

 This massage treatment is designed to reach deep areas of the joint to release joint patterns of tension.

 The patient sits or lies down on a table, the specialist will gently apply a precise amount of pressure in a specific location to relief the pain.

 This can involve mobility, gentle stretching, or traction techniques.
 Our specialist will create a home routine which may also be prescribed to improve joint function.

 Our specialists spend a vast amount of time helping patients with pain and suffering caused by various forms of arthritis.
-It is important that our patients understand that they must not simply learn to live with their symptoms as there is various treatments available.
+It is important that our patients understand that they must not simply learn to live with their symptoms as there are various treatments available.
 In many cases, osteopaths are able to help considerably.
-Pain relief treatments and lifestyle management routines can improve the quality of life for arthritis sufferers considerably.
+Pain relief treatments and lifestyle management routines can improve the quality of life for arthritis sufferers.